jancstarcan/malloc/README.md

 - Footers store the size without flags

 ## Memory management
 - An sbrk heap is used for allocations smaller than 128KiB.
-The heap doubles in size when lengthened
+- The heap grows geometrycally.
+Each extension doubles the previous size, starting from `INITIAL_HEAP_SIZE`
 - mmap is used to allocate memory directly for allocations larger than 128KiB, so that it may be returned to the OS
+- Coalescing occurs on every `free()`.
+Both the previous and next blocks are checked

 ## Free list
 - Multiple segregated lists, each first-fit